Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 This is the most basic offering from New England Cheese Making, made out of maple wood.
 You will have to assemble the press and be vigilant about cleaning it.
 It’s side supports make it impossible to adjust the press to take more than an 8 inch mold, but the compact design is a bonus for those who don’t plan on making larger cheese wheels.

 The various notches provide a lot of room to adjust the pressure, but weights are not included with the press.
 There is room for a whey drainage tray, but you have to purchase one separately or use a baking tray.
-At $140 dollars this is a relatively inexpensive press.
+At the price this is a relatively inexpensive press.

 - Deluxe Dutch Cheese Press from The Sausage Maker

 This press is different from the other Dutch designs because is is made entirely of stainless steel.
 If you don’t like the idea of drying and oiling wood, this is a more hygienic option.
-It’s relatively high in terms of price at roughly $300.
+It’s relatively high in terms of price.

-An extension kit is available for another $200, which will allow you to press two cheeses at once at a lower price than The Cheesemaker’s Dual Dutch press (which is only available by wholesale anyway).
+An extension kit is available also, which will allow you to press two cheeses at once at a lower price than The Cheesemaker’s Dual Dutch press (which is only available by wholesale anyway).
 This press only takes up to 5 inch molds, and the weight is sold separately.
 Or, of course, you could use household items as weights.
 There is no drip tray.

 - The Cheesemaker’s Dutch Style Cheese Press

 This press is another wooden option, and a step up from New England Cheese’s Dutch Press.
 It is sturdier and able to press more than twice the max weight.
-The press is more expensive at $260, but with that you get a whey drainage tray, and can purchase the very popular Tomme molds at a reduced cost.
+The press is more expensive, but with that you get a whey drainage tray, and can purchase the very popular Tomme molds at a reduced cost.